Snap up a bargain in Very’s Black Friday 2022 sale now

 Garmin vivoactive 4 GPS smartwatch: Was £259.99, now £159, Very.co.uk

-Garmin is an favourite brand, and our testers have reviewed its top smartwatch models in our guide to Garmin.
-This particular model, now with a £100 saving, is everything you need to track your fitness goals, monitor your sleep and store data on activities.
+One of our favourite brands, we’ve already put together a guide to the best Garmin smartwatches and this particular model, now with a £100 saving, is everything you need to track your fitness goals, monitor your sleep and store data on activities.
 It also boasts music storage, on-screen workouts and provides free 5K, 10K and half-marathon training plans.

 Samsung Galaxy tab S8 ultra 14.6in: Was £999, now £799, Very.co.uk